zipwireapp/zipwireapp/incapacitated/index.md

 ---
+title: 'Incapacitated account holder'
-title: 'How to manage the Zipwire account of someone who is incapacitated or has died'
+description: 'What happens to a Zipwire account when the account holder becomes incapacitated or passes away.'
-description: 'For Zipwire accounts'
 ---

-# How to manage the Zipwire account of someone who is incapacitated or has died
+# Incapacitated account holder

+## Overview

+This policy outlines how we handle Zipwire accounts when the account holder becomes incapacitated or passes away.
+We understand this is a sensitive situation and we aim to handle it with care and respect.

+## Process

+1. When we receive a request regarding an incapacitated account holder, we will:
+   * Verify the identity of the requester
+   * Review any provided documentation
+   * Consider the best interests of all parties involved

+2. We may require documentation such as:
+   * Power of attorney
+   * Death certificate
+   * Court orders
+   * Other legal documentation

+3. We will work with the appropriate parties to:
+   * Preserve important data
+   * Transfer account access if appropriate
+   * Close the account if requested

+## Contact us

+If you need to report an incapacitated account holder, please email us at [support@zipwire.io](mailto:support@zipwire.io).

 Managing administrative aspects is often the last thing you may want to do under these circumstances.
-We’ve tried to set up a process that makes managing this situation as smooth as possible while also honoring the privacy and security obligations we have to our customers.
+We've tried to set up a process that makes managing this situation as smooth as possible while also honoring the privacy and security obligations we have to our customers.

 People may be using Zipwire in the following ways.